Woolworths (New Zealand): Progressive Enterprises (2002–2005)

-In April 2002, Progressive convinced the Judicial Committee of the Privy Council to uphold the Commerce Commission's clearance of the original merger application.
+In April 2002, Progressive Enterprises convinced the Judicial Committee of the Privy Council to uphold the Commerce Commission's clearance of the original merger application.
 Dairy Farm International agreed to the sale, and the merger proceeded later in 2002.

 In 2003, there were 59 full-format Woolworths stores, including 17 in Auckland.
 There were also 26 Woolworths mini-supermarkets, including 14 in Auckland.

 Progressive Enterprises launched its onecard loyalty card in 2003, based on the Foodtown loyalty card launched in 1994.

-Woolworths Group (2005–2009)
+Woolworths Group (2005–2011)

 Australia's Woolworths Group acquired Progressive Enterprises in 2005, including the Woolworths chain.
+In 2006, company workers at three distribution centres initiated industrial action in an attempt to win a collective employment agreement and pay rise.
+The company responded by suspending grocery distribution centre operations and allowing suppliers to send stock directly to supermarkets.

 In October 2006, Woolworths began operating fuel discount vouchers for Z Energy and Gull New Zealand.

 In 2008, Woolworths had 61 full-format stores, including 10 in Auckland.
 It also had 18 mini-supermarkets at Gull New Zealand petrol stations, including 11 in Auckland.

 In 2008 Progressive Enterprises approached its 943 New Zealand suppliers (which Woolworths calls "Trade Partners") to use electronic commerce or EDI to integrate supply chain orders (such as Purchase Orders and Invoices) in the same way that Woolworths does in Australia.

-Rebranding (2009–2018)

 In September 2009, it was announced that the Woolworths brand would almost cease to exist as most of the stores would be rebranded as Countdown over a five-year period.

 By August 2010, the Woolworths brand had ceased to exist in the South Island.
 On 14 November 2011, the Meadowlands store in Howick, Auckland was rebranded as Countdown, marking the official end of the Woolworths brand.
+In August 2011, Progressive Enterprises won a marketing award.

 The 21 Woolworths mini-supermarkets at Gull petrol stations were taken over by Night 'n Day from June 2011.

-Woolworths Bayfair in Mount Maunganui continued to operate under the Woolworths brand.
-A new Countdown supermarket opened in Bayfair in December 2018.
+In November 2011, the final Woolworths was converted to Countdown.
+There was one exception, Woolworths Bayfair in Mount Maunganui continued to operate under the Woolworths brand.

 Reversion to Woolworths brand (2023–present)

 In July 2023, it was announced that all Countdown stores would be reverting to the Woolworths brand as part of a $400 million transformation.
+This would include the New Zealand Grocery Wholesalers division, that was created following the release of a Commerce Commission report on competition in the New Zealand grocery sector.
+The government had given Countdown one year to establish substantial wholesale agreements or face additional regulation.